purkkilo/WebGIS-Silkroad/README.md

 # **WebGIS Silkroad**

 Web app for viewign cities along the silkroad.
 Made for university's GIS (Geographic Information Systems) course.
 From the map you can find their coordinates, and 3 of the closest hotels for most of the cities.
 Roads are only connected by straight lines, so they are not geographically accurate, but city coordinates and hotel locations should be.
+You can find the demo running [Here](https://webgis-silkroad.herokuapp.com/).

 <p align="center">
 <img src="./images/mapview.png"